Block kit in modals

 • Checkboxes input

-Input blocks work differently from the interactive components from other blocks.
+Input blocks work differently from the interactive components of other blocks.

-While buttons, menus, and other interactive components invoke commands when clicked, input blocks only invoke commands when a view is submitted.
-For example, a user is free to choose from 'Approve' or 'Reject' – the value is only locked in once he submits the modal by clicking the submit button.
+Buttons, menus, and other interactive components invoke commands when clicked.
+In contrast, input blocks only invoke commands when a view is submitted.
+For example, in a modal, a user can choose to Approve or Reject.
+The value only locks in after they submit the modal by clicking the Submit button.

 Example select input The user's choice is only locked in after clicking submit

-If a view contains input blocks, you must define submit/close buttons.
-If it does not, then it is not necessary to include submit/close buttons.
+If a view contains input blocks, you must define the submit and close buttons.
+If it does not contain input blocks, then it is not necessary to include submit and close buttons.

-A modal can hold up to 3 views at one time in a view stack.
-Users will only see the top-most view, also called the active view.
-View stacks are useful as it allows the user to return to previous views, after submitting/closing their active views.
+A modal can hold up to three views simultaneously in a view stack.
+Users only see the top-most view, called the active view.
+View stacks are useful because they enable the user to return to previous views after submitting or closing their active views.

-Modal stack with 3 views Each modal can stack up to 3 views
+Modal stack with three views Each modal can stack up to three views

 Opening a modal opens in the root view.
 Updating a modal replaces an existing view you specify (through its View ID), while pushing a modal view applies a new view on top of the view stack.

-Each view has an associated ID.
-You'll need this view ID if you want to update an existing view.
+Each view has an associated view ID.
+This view ID is required to update an existing view.

 # Passing information between views

-You'll need to define these parameters in the New command trigger in the downstream recipe so that it's prepared to receive them.
-It's important to ensure the parameter names and data types match their upstream counterparts, for example, when using opportunity_id as a single line input in the view of modal (rendered in an upstream recipe), also specify opportunity_id as a string parameter in the New command of the downstream recipe.
+To pass these parameters, you must define them in the New command trigger in the downstream recipe.
+It is crucial to ensure that the parameter names and data types match their upstream counterparts.
+For example, if you use opportunity_id as a single line input in the view of a modal (rendered in an upstream recipe), you must also specify opportunity_id as a string parameter in the New command of the downstream recipe.

 # Working with modals

-The components above invoke a bot command and generate a Trigger ID.
-The New command trigger can then pick it up.
-Trigger IDs are mandatory for modals – opening, updating, and pushing modal views all require this trigger ID.
+The preceding components invoke a bot command and generate a Trigger ID, which the New command trigger picks up.
+A Trigger ID is mandatory for all types of modals.
+Opening, updating, and pushing modal views all require this Trigger ID.

-The New command trigger datatree contains a Modals object which stores modal-related context for you to perform modal actions.
+The New command trigger datatree contains a Modals object that stores modal-related context, enabling you to perform modal actions.

 Modal datapills Description